jundalisay/spblist/content/en/research/descartes/world/chapter-13.md

 ## Centrifugal and Centripetal Forces

-Similarly, parts of the Earth:
+Similarly, parts of the earth-aether:

 1. **moves towards the center** when they pushed to the center by the external [invisible spacetime particles] air-aether

-For example, the stone curving in a sling along the circle `AB` would tend circularly from `A` to `B`, if the cord remained and **its length** regulated and determined the stone's motion.
+For example, the stone curving in a sling along the circle `AB` would tend circularly from `A` to `B`, if the cord* remained and **its length** regulated and determined the stone's motion.

+> *Superphysics Note: In Superphysics, this aethereal cord is an essential component of our Elastic Theory of Gravity

 ![Centripetal Force](/graphics/physics/world-13ccc.jpg)